Call Today! 888-234-8376

 - More expensive than term life

 Also referred to as Fixed Index Universal Life (FIUL), an IUL provides permanent insurance that builds tax-deferred cash value, based in part on the performance of a market index, such as the S&P 500.
 The policy is tied to a guaranteed minimum interest rate, which acts as a protection against market loss.
 Premium payments and the death benefit are flexible and typically can be adjusted.
-You can read more by checking out our article indexed universal life insurance pros and cons.
+You can read more by checking out our articles:

 - Each year gains are locked in